andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 ## Main Thread aka UI Thread
 General:

-- By default, all app components of the same app run in the same thread, called main thread
+- By default, all app components of the same app run in the same thread called main thread
 - The main thread is also called UI thread because it is the only thread the system allows to update UI components

 <u>Responsiveness:</u><br>